Do you have a care plan for pressure ulcer prevention?

 - Encourage and help the person to reposition or move every 1-2 hours.

-- Ask an OT or physiotherapist (PT) about equipment that may help you transfer the person from one surface to another (such as bed to chair and vice versa) to avoid dragging the person across surfaces that may result in friction or shear.
+- Ask an Ocupational Therapist or a physiotherapist about equipment that may help you transfer the person from one surface to another (such as bed to chair and vice versa) to avoid dragging the person across surfaces that may result in friction or shear.

 - Avoid positioning the person completely on their side as this can put pressure on the protruding bones of the hips and shoulders.
 If needed, use a pillow to prop them over on a 30 degree angle instead.
 Also, avoid elevating the head of the bed above 30 degrees.